 Over the next several months, the group explored a range of options, including selling part or all of the company, turning Patagonia into a co-operative with the employees as owners, becoming a nonprofit and even using a special purpose acquisition company, or SPAC.

 “We kind of turned over every stone, but there just weren’t really any good options that could accomplish their goals,” said Hilary Dessouky, Patagonia’s general counsel.(New York Times, Sept.
 14, 2022, Republished by the Globe & Mail on Sept.
 15, 2022)

-Fourth step to tactical philanthropy is about diving in, exploring and then advancing your social vision.
+- Dive in.
+Explore and then advance your social vision.
 For years, Chouinard and Patagonia have been rowing in the same direction.
-So it was fairly clear for those around them to channel philanthropic efforts into aligned purposes.
+It was fairly clear for those around them to channel philanthropic efforts into aligned purposes.
 From the corporate philanthropy in conservation projects to his personal/political activities around climate change, the Founder’s social mandates and the Company’s corporate citizenship activities are in lockstep.

-Finally the fifth step to tactical philanthropy is ACTIVATION.
-What makes the Patagonia case even more interesting is not the size of the contributions, it is the corporate structures that govern the philanthropic activities.
-In this case two new entities were created in the United States, one focusing on political activities, the Holdfast Collective (and it must be noted that this does not generate any tax benefits); and the second, Patagonia Purpose Trust.
+- Finally the fifth step to tactical philanthropy is ACTIVATION.
+What makes the Patagonia case even more interesting is not the size of the contributions, it is the corporate structures governing the philanthropic activities.
+In this case, two new entities were created in the United States.
+One focuses on political activities, the Holdfast Collective (of note, this does not generate any tax benefits).
+The second, Patagonia Purpose Trust.
 Family members govern the latter, but the they do not receive any direct benefits (in fact, Chouinard paid $17.5 Million in taxes as a result of the transfer of the corporate shares into this trust).